yinonov/studio/docs/deployment/DEPLOYMENT_SETUP.md

 ## Local Testing

-Before pushing to main, you can test locally:
+Before pushing to master, you can test locally:

 ```bash
 # Run all tests